 Most people know that the legal blood alcohol content (BAC) limit is .08 for the purposes of driving under the influence (DUI) cases.
 However with the new laws, it is important to realize what happens when a minor gets a DUI charge under the age of 21 in any state of the country.
 What some people are not aware of is that most states have enacted a “zero tolerance” policy regarding DUI and DWI by those drivers below the legal drinking age of twenty-one.
 This policy was the direct result of the states realization that many alcohol related incidents involved underage DUI cases.

 Thus to combat that rising issue, the state mandates that any minor whose breath test results reveal a .02 BAC or higher is subject to immediate arrest for a juvenile or underage DUI charge.
 If you or your child has been charged with this particular type of DUI as a minor, contact us for a free online analysis of the arrest details as soon as possible.
-Then we are in an informed position of the situation to discuss all of your available options in what to do next along with potential ways to get out of the offense in court.
+Then we are in an informed position of the situation to discuss all of your available options in what to do next along with potential ways to get out of the offense for a minor in court.

 There are many options that can be examined for individuals in this position, ranging from pre-trial intervention to suppression or exclusion of certain pieces of potentially damaging evidence.
 In many instances, our free online arrest review also helps provide additional information that is useful in learning actions to take in how to get out of and drop a underage charge as a juvenile DUI or DWI offender.